The Shape of Thurston's Master Teapot: Introduction

+We also proved a number of results that are not logically dependent on the main theorem above and concern other sets related to the Master Teapot.
+Let the {\em Thurston set}, which we denote $\Omega_2^{cp}$, be the projection of Thurston's Master Teapot onto $\mathbb{C}$:

+In other words, the Thurston set $\Omega_2^{cp}$ is the closure of the set containing all Galois conjugates of growth rates of unimodal maps which are critically periodic.

-A heretofore mysterious feature of plots of finite approximations of the Thurston set, formed by bounding the length of the postcritical orbits, was the appearance of visible ``gaps" or holes at fourth roots of unity, sixth roots of unity, and certain other algebraic numbers (see Figure \ref{fig:thurston_set}).
+A heretofore mysterious feature of plots of finite approximations of the Thurston set, formed by bounding the length of the postcritical orbits, was the appearance of visible ``gaps'' or holes at fourth roots of unity, sixth roots of unity, and certain other algebraic numbers.

 The gaps on the unit circle get filled in as the length of the postcritical orbits approaches infinity \cite[Proposition 6.1]{TiozzoGaloisConjugates}.
-It is known, however, that $\Omega_2 \cap \mathbb{D}$ does have a hole other than the large central hold around the origin \cite{ckw}.
-Theorem \ref{mainthm:gaps} provides an arithmetic explanation for these visible gaps in finite approximations of $\Omega_2$.
+It is known, however, that $\Omega_2^{cp} \cap \mathbb{D}$ does have a hole other than the large central hole around the origin \cite{ckw}.
+The Gap Theorem~\ref{mainthm:gaps} provides an arithmetic explanation for these visible gaps in finite approximations of $\Omega_2^{cp}$.